wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-manage-voice-users/includes/2-enable-users-teams-phone.md

 After assigning licenses to users for Teams Phone System, you'll then need to assign phone numbers and emergency locations.

-In European countries, the emergency location is associated with the phone number when you get it from Microsoft 365 or Office 365 or when you transfer a phone number over to Microsoft 365 or Office 365.
+In European countries/regions, the emergency location is associated with the phone number when you get it from Microsoft 365 or Office 365 or when you transfer a phone number over to Microsoft 365 or Office 365.
 In the United States, the emergency location is associated with the phone number when it's assigned to the user.
 The emergency address can be changed if the user that it's assigned to moves to a new location.

 Complete the following steps to assign phone numbers to users: